One World Trade Center: Reception

 When the building was completed, The New York Times architectural critic Michael Kimmelman wrote that "its mirrored exterior is opaque, shellacked, monomaniacal" and that the building looked the same from each compass direction.
 Kimmelman felt that the building implied "a metropolis bereft of fresh ideas" and disliked the symbolic height of 1368 ft, which he saw as "abrupt".
 Another critic, Blair Kamin of the Chicago Tribune, called it "a bold but flawed giant" whose antenna was inferior compared with the spires of the Chrysler Building and Empire State Building.
 Yet another writer, for Architect magazine, viewed the building as bland even when it was being constructed.
 Architectural Digest called it "a symbol of strength, resilience, and hope" in 2021, and the same magazine wrote in 2024 that "when viewing One World Trade Center from a relatively close distance, it becomes an event".

-The fortified base of the tower has been a source of controversy.
-Some critics, including Deroy Murdock of the National Review, have said that it is alienating and dull, and reflects a sense of fear rather than freedom, leading them to dub the building "the Fear Tower".
+Several observers, including Deroy Murdock of the National Review, have said that it is alienating and dull, and reflects a sense of fear rather than freedom, leading them to dub the building "the Fear Tower".
 Nicolai Ouroussoff, the architecture critic for The New York Times, calls the tower base a "grotesque attempt to disguise its underlying paranoia".
-There were also controversies over the proposed reconstruction of Windows on the World, a restaurant atop the original World Trade Center that was destroyed during 9/11.
-Despite numerous assurances that these attractions would be rebuilt, the Port Authority scrapped plans to rebuild them, which has outraged some observers.
+There were also controversies over whether to rebuild Windows on the World, a restaurant atop the original World Trade Center that was destroyed during 9/11.
+Despite numerous assurances that these attractions would be rebuilt, the PANYNJ scrapped plans to rebuild them, which has outraged some observers.